LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

                            tm_lower = tm_lower,tm_upper = tm_upper)
 ```

 Let’s have a look ate the output.
-The function returns a list with four
+The *Simple\_Pulse\_Segments\_fn*
-objects.
-1st The list object from the optim function, 2nd a data frame
+returns a list with four objects.
+1st The list object from the optim
-with the estimate of maximum likelihood estimate of \(t_m\), the log
+function, 2nd a data frame with the estimate of maximum likelihood
-likelihood and lower and upper truncations on the segments used.
-The 3rd
+estimate of \(t_m\), the log likelihood and lower and upper truncations
-object is the data used i.e. the truncated segments used for fitting.
+on the segments used.
+The 3rd object is the data used i.e. the truncated
-The last object is the models prediction of the log density for segments
+segments used for fitting.
+The last object is the models prediction of
-length in Morgen.
+the log density for segments length in Morgen.

 For compatibility intervals we can use the *Get\_CI\_fn*.